alecmuffett/the-onion-diaries/building-proof-of-concept.md

-# Building a simple "Proof of Concept" onion site for a normal, cleartext web site
+# Building a "Proof of Concept" Onion Site

-# WORK IN PROGRESS DO NOT USE YET
+## By using a rewrite-proxy for a normal, cleartext web site

 ## Goal